-- Income tax is often withheld at a statutory rate (22% in 2020), and other withholdings are made for payroll and other taxes.
+- Income tax is often withheld at a statutory rate (22% in 2022 for amounts under $1,000,000), and other withholdings are made for payroll and other taxes.
 Your company will usually retain a certain number of units equal to the value of the tax liability to manage that withholding.

 - The after-tax value of the vested units is then deposited into a brokerage account as shares of company stock (assuming the units settle as shares).
 The cost basis of the owned shares is equal to the fair market value per share on the vesting date (the amount taxed as ordinary income), and your purchase date of the stock is the date the shares vest.